Hey there, time traveller!

 Prymych said in an interview Friday her son showed no signs of illness the day before he died.

 'I knew adults had the option to get the flu shot, but I had no idea that from age six months and over, kids have a separate flu shot other than their vaccine.
-And none of my friends knew about it'
+And none of my friends knew about it'-- Michelle Prymych, with son Kylan Lux, who died suddenly on Dec.
+12. He was carrying the H1N1 virus at the time

 "He was healthy the night before, running around, laughing," she said.